Waking up Suddenly Single at 47? It happens

-He told his buddies it was fun; he could fill his freezer with ice cream and vodka and TV Dinners.
+He told his buddies it was fun living alone; he could fill his freezer with ice cream and vodka and TV Dinners.
 Ta da!

 He walked around shirtless, in old sweatpants, seven nights a week and no one criticized him or critiqued his au courant fashion statement.